Section I. Welcome to the Immediate Homecare and Hospice Family!

 - Any assisted living or personal care facility of which you are a resident;

 - Licensing and accrediting bodies; including the information contained in the OASIS data set to the state agency acting as a representative of the Medicare/Medicaid program;

 - Contact you to raise funds for the Agency; you will be given the right to opt out of receiving such communications;

-- Any business associate or intuitionally related foundation for the purpose of raising funds for the agency (information may include: demographics- name address contact information age gender date of birth dates of health care provided department of services treating physician outcome information and health insurance status).
+- Any business associate or institutionally related foundation for the purpose of raising funds for the agency (information may include: demographics- name, address, contact information, age, gender, date of birth, dates of health care provided, department of services, treating physician, outcome information and health insurance status).
 You will be given the right to opt out;

 - Refill reminders for drugs, biological and/or drug delivery systems that have already been prescribed to you;

 - Marketing communications promoting health products, services and information if the communication is made face to face with you or only financial gain consists of a promotional gift of nominal value provided by the agency; and

 - Other health care providers to initiate treatment.